nick-ras/Push-swap/README.md

 Optimization:
 This involves recognizing patterns in the stack’s order and creating strategies to minimize redundant moves.
 Especially when stack has a large volume.

 Edge Case Handling:
 The project requires special attention to edge cases:

-Sorting an already sorted list.
-Sorting a list with duplicate elements.
-Lists with only one or two elements.
-Lists with negative numbers.
-Handling these cases without additional operations or unnecessary steps is crucial for optimizing the algorithm.
-Memory Management:
-Managing two stacks and performing operations on them requires careful memory management, particularly ensuring that the stacks are updated correctly after each operation and maintaining the list order at every step.